 The Difference is Engineering

 Crescent Industries has a competitive advantage because we aid our customers in product development, from the initial design and our comprehensive DFM analysis with mold flow simulation through production and continued support until the end of the product life cycle.
-With over 150+ years of combined experience, our engineers have plastics and plastic tooling expertise therefore are capable of assisting customers whether they have a simple or complex project.
+With more than 150+ years of combined experience in engineering plastic services, our engineers have plastics and With over 150+ years of combined experience, our engineers have plastics and plastic tooling expertise expertise therefore are capable of assisting customers whether they have a simple or complex project.
 We work directly with your engineering teams in order to provide guidance on the manufacturability of parts ready to be custom injection molded or to create a mold design with the proper actions, gate locations, temperature control and venting.

-With our continued investments into engineering resources, our team has the expertise and technical knowledge to assist with your products across various stages and complexity.
-We love to get involved in the earliest stages of product development to make sure that our customers have the plastic engineering expertise avoiding any costly hiccups in the development process.
+With our continued investments in engineering resources, our team has the expertise and technical knowledge to assist with your products across various stages and complexity.
+We love to get involved in the earliest stages of product development to make sure our customers gain the necessary plastic molding engineering expertise to avoid any costly hiccups in the development process.

 150+ years of experience